 A STA maintains one or more sequence number spaces that are used when transmitting a frame to determine

 the sequence number for the frame.
 An MLD maintains one or more sequence number spaces that are used when a STA affiliated with the MLD transmits an individually addressed QoS Data frame to a STA affiliated with an associated MLD to determine the sequence number for the frame.
-An MLD with dot11QMFActivated equal to false maintains a single sequence number space that is used when (#10289)the MLD transmits through a STA affiliated with the MLD an individually addressed Management frame (except for a frame that is excluded as defined in 35.3.14 (Multi-link device individually addressed Management frame delivery)) to a STA affiliated with another MLD to determine the sequence number for the frame.
+If either an MLD1 or an MLD2 is a non-QMF MLD, the MLD1 maintains a single sequence number space that is used when (#10289)the MLD1 transmits through a STA affiliated with the MLD1 an individually addressed Management frame (except for a frame that is excluded as defined in 35.3.14 (Multi-link device individually addressed Management frame delivery)) to a STA affiliated with another MLD2 to determine the sequence number for the frame.
+An QMF MLD maintains a single sequence number space for each AC that is used when (#10289)the MLD transmits through a STA affiliated with the MLD an IQMF (except for a frame that is excluded as defined in 35.3.14 (Multi-link device individually addressed Management frame delivery)) to a STA affiliated with another QMF MLD to determine the sequence number for the frame.
 When multiple sequence number spaces are supported, the appropriate sequence number space is determined by information from the MAC control fields of the frame to be transmitted.
 Except as noted below, each sequence number space is represented by a modulo 4096 counter, starting at 0 and incrementing by 1, for each MSDU or MMPDU transmitted using that sequence number space.
 If dot11MACPrivacyActivated is true, the counter in each sequence number space shall be set to a random number modulo 4096 when the STA’s MAC address is changed.

 Change the fourth paragraph as follows: